-Held in September 2003, the Berlin Conference was an important stage in the follow up to the Bologna Process.
-With the inclusion of seven new signatory countries (Albania, Andorra, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Holy See, Russia, Serbia and Montenegro), 40 countries were then involved.
+Held in September 2003, the Berlin Conference was an important stage in the follow up to the Bologna process.
+With the inclusion of seven new signatory countries (Albania, Andorra, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, the Holy See, Montenegro, Russia and Serbia), 40 countries were then involved.

 In the Berlin Communiqué, ministers charged the BFUG with preparing detailed reports on the progress and implementation of the intermediate priorities and organising a stocktaking process before the following ministerial conference in 2005.
-The Unesco European Centre for Higher Education (Unesco-CEPES) joined the work of the BEUG as a consultative member.
+The UNESCO European Centre for Higher Education (UNESCO-CEPES) joined the work of the BFUG as a consultative member.

-With the Berlin Communiqué, the Bologna Process gained additional momentum by setting certain priorities for the next two years:
+With the Berlin Communiqué, the Bologna process gained additional momentum by setting certain priorities for the next two years:

-- Development of quality assurance at institutional, national and European levels: - Implementation of the two-cycle system; - Recognition of degrees and periods of studies, including the provision of the Diploma Supplement automatically and free of charge for all graduates as of 2005; - Elaboration of an overarching framework of qualifications for the European Higher Education Area; - Inclusion of the doctoral level as the third cycle in the Process; - Promotion of closer links between the European Higher Education Area and the European Research Area.
+- Development of quality assurance at institutional, national and European levels; - Implementation of the two-cycle system; - Recognition of degrees and periods of studies, including the provision of the Diploma Supplement automatically and free of charge for all graduates as of 2005; - Elaboration of an overarching framework of qualifications for the European Higher Education Area; - Inclusion of the doctoral level as the third cycle in the process; - Promotion of closer links between the European Higher Education Area and the European Research Area.